 A 2018 Comparitech study examined the share prices of 24 companies listed on the New York Stock Exchange that had experienced major data breaches.
 We found that after two weeks (from the date the breach was made public), share prices had dropped by 2.89% on average.
 Although share prices tend to recover after that, when we looked at long-term results, we found that the share prices of affected companies didn’t keep up with the NASDAQ average.
 One year after the breach, companies underperformed the NASDAQ by 3.7% and after three years, companies were underperforming the NASDAQ by 15.58% on average.

-In the past year, the IDC study above found that more than one-third of US companies reported having suffered a data breach.
+In the past year, the Thales study above found that almost one-third of US companies reported having suffered a data breach.
 Again, this could be higher due to the potential for as yet undetected breaches.
-The global figure was slightly lower at 30%.

 One of the key findings of the IDC study was that despite the massive threat that data breaches represent, many organizations aren’t allocating much of their budget to securing data.

-The Verizon 2019 Data Breach Investigations Report is based on analysis of more than 40,000 security incidents, including over 2,000 confirmed data breaches.
+The Verizon 2020 Data Breach Investigations Report is based on analysis of more than 40,000 security incidents, including over 2,000 confirmed data breaches.
 It provides us with a trove of interesting facts, including who is involved in data breaches.
-Almost half of attacks affect small businesses, while 15 percent of data breaches affect healthcare organizations, and 10 percent of data breaches involve businesses in the financial sector.
+Almost one-third of attacks affect small businesses, while the vast majority targeted larger companies.

 The Verizon report also offers insight into who is responsible for attacks.
 Interestingly, more than one-third of breaches entail organized crime groups.
-Also of note, more than one-third affect internal personnel and more than two-thirds involve outsiders.
-Not surprisingly, 71 percent of data breaches are financially motivated.
+Also of note, nearly one-third involved internal personnel and more than two-thirds involve outsiders.
+Not surprisingly, 70 percent of data breaches are financially motivated.

 Ransomware attacks (which hold files or systems hostage) represent a huge threat to data security.
 According to Symantec, while the overall number of ransomware attacks is down 20 percent, the number of enterprise attacks is increasing.